StarbaseCo/starbase-platform-smart-contracts/README.md

 ## Overview

 The Starbase platform's smart contracts allow investors who hold STARs to participate in the crowdfunding events happening at the Starbase's web application.
-The smart contract receives STARs and/ or ETH and exchanges it for the token offered during the platform's sale event.
+The smart contract receives STARs and/or ETH and exchanges it for the token offered during the platform's sale event.
 There is also a whitelist smart contract where investors are able to be whitelisted prior and/or during the crowdsale.
 A staking mechanism is in the works and should allow users to stake STARs for getting bonus tokens offered during a sale.
+The FundsSplitter contract enables fair distribution of received funds between the client and Starbase.

 ## Implementation Details